OmniTracker: Unifying Object Tracking by Tracking-with-Detection: Experiments

 \subsubsection{Multiple Object Tracking and Segmentation}

-To increase the challenge of multiple object tracking, MOTS20~\cite{voigtlaender2019mots} extends the MOT17~\cite{milan2016mot16} dataset with additional pixel-wise annotations.
-We report the results of \system on it, including sMOTSA, Identity F1 Score (IDF1), False Positives (FP), False Negatives (FN), and Identity Switches (IDS).
+To elevate the complexity of multiple object tracking, the MOTS20 dataset~\cite{voigtlaender2019mots} offers a more formidable challenge by augmenting the MOT17 dataset~\cite{milan2016mot16} with pixel-wise annotations.
+Within this context, we present a comprehensive evaluation of \system on the MOTS20 dataset, utilizing a set of pertinent evaluation metrics, including the segment-based Multiple Object Tracking and Segmentation Accuracy (sMOTSA), Identity F1 Score (IDF1), False Positives (FP), False Negatives (FN), and Identity Switches (IDS).
 Note that sMOTSA differs from MOTA in that it is based on the mask overlap.

-We can observe from Table~\ref{tab:mots} that \system outperforms PointTrackV2~\cite{xu2021segment} and Unicorn~\cite{yan2022towards} by 5.2\% and 2.2\% in terms of sMOTSA, which demonstrates the effectiveness of our method on this task.
+Notably, our approach outperforms PointTrackV2~\cite{xu2021segment} and Unicorn~\cite{yan2022towards} by noteworthy margins of 5.2\% and 2.2\% in terms of sMOTSA, respectively.
+The results underscore the effectiveness of our method in addressing the complexities of multi-object tracking with segmentation considerations.